-There was a sump pump located in the basement.
-The sump pump was not tested because the pump has an internal activation system that is not accessible.
+There was a sump pump and ejector pump located in the basement.
+The sump pump was functional.
 HomeTeam recommends all sump pumps be tested regularly.
 Backup pumps (battery and hydro) provide an added measure of protection and should be considered as an upgrade.